regateio/frontend-tech-interview/README.md

 ## Contact

-If you have any issues or questions send us an email at: vgosse@regate.io (Victor) or lvezien@regate.io (Loëck)
+If you have any issues or questions send us an email at: vgosse@regate.io (Victor)

 Good luck !